Creamy Butter Beans

 • Lemon: Use the juice of a whole fresh lemon for this recipe.
 The zestiness of the lemon is essential for giving the recipe a freshness that cuts perfectly through the garlicky, creamy taste of the beans.
 You could also add lemon zest on top for extra zing!

 • Spinach: Chopped fresh spinach adds color, texture, and extra nutrients to this recipe.
-You could use frozen spinach instead, although I’ve not tried this yet.
+You could use frozen spinach instead, although I've not tried this yet.
+Kale or cavalo nero would also work if you can't eat spinach.

 Substitutions & Variations